 Prior to joining IEL, Pele bridged communities and developed advocates in his work at universities, state and federal-level civil rights organizations, and nonprofits.
 At the Southeast Asian Resource Action Center, he advocated for the largest refugee population to ever resettle in the United States, leading equitable outreach research and national community engagement efforts.
 At the Asian Pacific American Labor Alliance, he coordinated local grassroots and national campaigns to mobilize the AAPI community for the elections.

-Michelle Lessly Blackburn joins IEL as a Policy Coordinator.
+Joining IEL in 2022, Michelle Lessly Blackburn is the Senior Policy Manager, working to advance the policy agenda of both IEL and the Coalition for Community Schools on the federal level.
 She brings 15 years of experience in higher education administration and policy research.
 Her policy work focuses on the Family Educational Rights and Privacy Act, the Clery Act, and accreditation innovation.
 Prior to joining IEL, Michelle was the Head of Student Success at an EdTech nonprofit based in San Francisco and worked at MIT in the Division of Student Life.
 She currently serves as the Executive Director for the Blackburn Foundation, a non-profit focused on college readiness for K-12 students in North Texas.
 She holds a Doctorate in Law and Public Policy from Northeastern University and a Master’s of Education from Abilene Christian University.

-A Texas native, Michelle now lives in Oakland, CA with her husband and son.
-She spends her free time knitting, reading, and taking on cooking challenges issued by her friends and family.
+A Texas native, Michelle now lives in Oakland, CA, with her husband and son.

 José Muñoz became the Coalition for Community Schools director in 2017, bringing over 30 years of cross-sector partnership experience in youth, family, and community development.
 Before joining IEL, he was the executive director of the ABC Community School Partnership in New Mexico.
 In this role, José scaled up Community Schools from four to 26 in five years, won the first Community Schools Initiative Leadership Award, and hosted the largest Community Schools National Forum to date.